won-j/M1399_000200-2020fall/project/project.md

 * Liang, Tengyuan, and Weijie J. Su.
 "Statistical inference for the population landscape via moment-adjusted stochastic gradients."
 Journal of the Royal Statistical Society -- Series B (2019): 431-456.

+* Ya-Ping Hsieh, Chen Liu, Volkan Cevher.
+"Finding Mixed Nash Equilibria of Generative Adversarial Networks."
+Proceedings of the 36th International Conference on Machine Learning, PMLR 97:2810-2819, 2019.
+URL: <http://proceedings.mlr.press/v97/hsieh19b.html>

 * Bo Dai, Niao He, Hanjun Dai, Le Song.
 "Provable Bayesian Inference via Particle Mirror Descent."
 Proceedings of the 19th International Conference on Artificial Intelligence and Statistics, PMLR 51:985-994, 2016.
 URL: <http://proceedings.mlr.press/v51/dai16.html>

 ## Optimal Design

-In the design of experiments, optimal designs are a class of experimental designs that are optimal with respect to some statistical criterion.
+In design of experiments, optimal designs are a class of experimental designs that are optimal with respect to some statistical criterion.
 Recent algorithmic developments include:

 <!-- * Dennis Schmidt.
 "Characterization of $c$-, $L$-, and $\phi_k$-optimal designs for a class of non-linear multiple-regression models."
 Journal of the Royal Statistical Society -- Series B (2019): 101-120 -->